 There are some very simple key points to bear in mind when thinking about these matters.
 Trees can only thrive if they have a healthy root system and tree roots depend on healthy soil.
 Tree roots and soil can be degraded in all sorts of ways.
-Here are a few to be aware of:

 By understanding how all these factors can impact on tree health and being able to use the experience that comes from years of working with, managing and recording trees and their health, we can make informed judgments that deliver successful strategies for works involving trees.

 Our Continuing Professional Development training, Tree Root and Soil Systems “What is going on beneath our feet?” is very popular among people and organisations who need to know about the impacts of their designs and decisions on the roots of trees.

 Expertise and knowledge in observing and interpreting above ground signs can indicate where tree roots are likely to be as well as their condition.
 When greater accuracy and detail are needed, we use Ground Penetrating Radar to map roots below the ground and Static Load Tests to measure and produce detailed information, based on engineering principles, of root plate stability.
 Get in touch with us to find out more.